okta/okta-auth-swift/README.md

 #### canVerify

-Returns `true` if SDK can verify challenge.
+Returns `true` if the SDK can verify challenge.

 ```swift
 open func canVerify() -> Bool